 Possible causes of washing not getting clean properly

-This list covers the most common causes of poor wash results and they are all “user” faults
+This list covers the most common causes of poor wash results and they are all user faults

-- Overloading causes poor wash results because laundry needs to move about and rub against each other and detergent needs room to circulate.
-See – how to properly load a washing machine for best cleaning and avoiding out of balance loads and White streaks on laundry
+Overloading the drum causes poor wash results because laundry needs to move about and rub against each other and detergent needs room to circulate.
+See how to properly load a washing machine for best cleaning and avoiding out of balance loads and White streaks on laundry.

 Using poor quality, or not enough detergent – especially in hard water areas.
 Try to use good quality detergent, they aren’t all the same at all.
-Use the proper amount recommended on the pack for the level of soiling and the hardness of the water. (related – Causes of grease spots on laundry)
+Use the proper amount recommended on the pack for the level of soiling and the hardness of the water (related Causes of grease spots on laundry).

 Using an inappropriate programme: Some wash programmes are quicker, and use lower temperatures – but they won’t clean dirty laundry properly.
-Use only for very lightly soiled laundry (related – Pros and cons of washing at 30 degrees – do you even save that much money?)
+Use only for very lightly soiled laundry (related Pros and cons of washing at 30 degrees – do you even save that much money?)

-- Using option buttons inappropriately: Read the manual to understand exactly what many of these option buttons do before using them, especially ones claiming to save water or electricity.
+Using option buttons inappropriately: Read the manual to understand exactly what many of these option buttons do before using them, especially ones claiming to save water or electricity.
 Cutting down the amount of water and temperature can reduce wash efficiency and is usually designed for smaller loads with light soiling not a normal wash with dirty clothes inside.

 Conversely, non biological detergent isn’t as effective at low temperatures.
 Liquid detergents, and “colour friendly” detergents don’t contain any bleaching agents, so they won’t keep whites brilliantly white and will allow whites to gradually go greyish. (related article – Are you using just one type of detergent when they do different jobs?)

 Maybe the washing machine is just not very good at washing

 You would think it impossible for a modern washing to just be incapable of producing good quality wash results, but according to Which? many washing machines that they test are just “poor” at washing no matter how well you use them.